ghaiklor/sails-service-payment/README.md

 ## API

-Each of Payment instances has few methods:
+Each of Payment instances has only one method:

 - checkout(config) - Create charge for credit card.
-In config you can override pre-defined options.
-Returns Promise;
-- subscription(config) - Create recurring payment.
-In config you can override pre-defined options.
-Returns Promise;
-- refund(config) - Refunds a charge that previously been created.
 In config you can override pre-defined options.
 Returns Promise;

 ## Examples